Carmen Sandiego (video game series): Gameplay

 The first game in the series released in 1985, Where in the World Is Carmen Sandiego?, was designed and written by Gene Portwood and Lauren Elliott, and programmed by Dane Bigham.
 It established an original formula that was followed very faithfully in all Carmen Sandiego games.
-This formula involves a series of missions in which the computer player tracks and apprehends each of Carmen Sandiego's underlings.
+This formula involves a series of missions in which the computer player tracks and apprehends each of Carmen Sandiego's enemies.
 Each case begins with the player being alerted that a spectacular theft has been committed.
 Immediately transported to the scene of the crime, the player must find clues to infer the suspect's next destination and to create an arrest warrant describing the guilty party's attributes.
 The culprit travels through a series of different locations around the world in an attempt to shake off any pursuers, so the player will have to continue tracking the thief for some time.
 The game continues in this manner until the player catches up with the culprit, at which point the thief is arrested, and if the warrant is correct, the player puts the thief in ACME prison.
 As more and more thieves are arrested, the player rises up through ACME's ranks, and the later cases assigned to the player will become more difficult.
 On the final case, the perpetrator is revealed to be Carmen Sandiego herself, and the game ends when the player successfully captures her and is later inducted into the ACME Hall of Fame.

 With the release of Word Detective, Math Detective, and Great Chase Through Time, Broderbund began to abandon the original formula in 1997.
 Word Detective and Math Detective involves the player infiltrating V.I.L.E. hideouts around the world and therefore maintain the globe-hopping element of previous games.
 However, Great Chase Through Time completely abandoned the series' original formula and has the player spending each mission in one time period, where the goal is to create makeshift solutions to any historical problems that the theft has caused and find the thief whom Carmen Sandiego has dropped off.
 The final mission of the game involves the player to track down Carmen Sandiego similar to the traditional formula, although the player does not construct a warrant.